 CS 662 Types and Programming Languages

 Form of module Lecture with Exercise

 Type of module Specialization Course

 Level Master

 ECTS 6

-Markland Hours per semester present: 56h (4 SWS)
+NA/a ulula a d Hours per semester present: 56h (4 SWS)

-vvorkioad Self-study: 112h
+Workload Self-study: 112h

 Prerequisites -

-Aim of module A type system is a syntactic method for enforcing levels of ab- straction in programs.
-The study of type systems-and of pro- gramming languages from a type-theoretic perspective-has im- portant applications in software engineering, language design, high-performance compilers, and security.
-In this lecture, we will discuss the following topics:
+Aim of module A type system is a syntactic method for enforcing levels of abstraction in programs.
+The study of type systems-and of programming languages from a type-theoretic perspective-has important applications in software engineering, language design, high-performance compilers, and security.
+In this lecture, we will discuss the following topics: Lambda calculus Static and dynamic semantics of programming languages Functional programming Curry-Howard correspondence Computational logic Proof assistants Typed intermediate languages

-Learning outcomes and qualification goals Expertise: Get acquainted with the aims of the module (MK1, MK2, MF1, MF3) Methodological competence: Students will get familiar with the jargon used in scientific

-publications about programming languages

-(MF1, MF2, MF3)
+Learning outcomes and qualification goals Expertise: • Get acquainted with the aims of the module (MK1, MK2, MF1, MF3) Methodological competence: • Students will get familiar with the jargon used in scientific publications about programming languages (MF1, MF2, MF3) Personal competence:

-Personal competence: Learn how to read scientific publications about programming languages Teamwork skills (MKO1, MKO2)
+Learn how to read scientific publications about programming languages Teamwork skills

-Media Lecture slides, exercise sheets, project assignments, software, software documentation
+Media software documentation

-Literature Types and Programming Languages .
+Literature Types and Programming Languages.
 February 2002.
 Benjamin C. Pierce.
 The MIT Press.
-ISBN: 978-0-262-16209-8 Methods LectureWeekly Exercises/programming projects Form of assessment Written examination (90 minutes) Admission requirements for assessment \geq 50% points in homework assignments in groups of 2-3 students Duration of assessment 90 minutes written exam Language English Offering FSS Lecturer Junior Professor Dr. Roland Leißa Person in charge Junior Professor Dr. Roland Leißa Duration of module 1 semester Further modules - Range of application M. Sc.
+ISBN: 978-0-262-16209-8 Methods LectureWeekly Exercises/programming projects Form of assessment Written examination (90 minutes) Admission requirements for assessment ≥ 50% points in homework assignments in groups of 2-3 students Duration of assessment 90 minutes written exam Language English Offering FSS Lecturer Junior Professor Dr. Roland Leißa Person in charge Junior Professor Dr. Roland Leißa Duration of module 1 semester Further modules - Range of application M. Sc.
 Wirtschaftsinformatik, Lehramt Informatik, MMDS, MMSDS Semester 1st/2nd/3rd semester

-CS 664 Blockchain Security Form of module Inverted classroom with exercises Type of module Specialization course ECTS 6 Workload Hours per semester present: 56h (4 SWS), Self-study: 112h Prerequisites There are no formal prerequisites but knowledge in cryptography and/or IT-security is recommended, e.g., by attending the lec- tures "Kryptographie I" or "Selected Topics in IT-Security" Aim of module Blockchains promise secure and reliable data storage and consen- sus in a trustless environment.
-In the light of their growing popu- larity, Blockchain security becomes increasingly important.
-The course will equip students with a solid understanding of block- chains, their design principles, underlying technologies and cryp- tographic primitives.
-Bitcoin, Monero and Ethereum will be dis- cussed in greater detail and a substantial part of the course will be devoted to security issues and possible attacks.
-Learning outcomes and qualification goals Expertise: Students will acquire profound knowledge of Blockchain technol- ogy as well as the skills to critically examine the security of Block- chain-based systems.
+CS 664 Blockchain Security Form of module Inverted classroom with exercises Type of module Specialization course ECTS 6 Workload Hours per semester present: 56h (4 SWS), Self-study: 112h Prerequisites There are no formal prerequisites but knowledge in cryptography and/or IT-security is recommended, e.g., by attending the lectures "Kryptographie I" or "Selected Topics in IT-Security" Aim of module Blockchains promise secure and reliable data storage and consensus in a trustless environment.
+In the light of their growing popularity, Blockchain security becomes increasingly important.
+The course will equip students with a solid understanding of blockchains, their design principles, underlying technologies and cryptographic primitives.
+Bitcoin, Monero and Ethereum will be discussed in greater detail and a substantial part of the course will be devoted to security issues and possible attacks.
+Learning outcomes and qualification goals Expertise: Students will acquire profound knowledge of Blockchain technology as well as the skills to critically examine the security of Blockchain-based systems.
 (MK1, MK2) Methodological competence: Successful participants will be able to understand and evaluate the different ways in which different Blockchain systems try to achieve security.
 They will also be able to identify where, why and how these security measures are broken for both, current and new systems.
 (MKO3) Personal competence: The analytic, concentrated, and precise thinking of the students is trained.
-As multiple different but related Blockchains are dis- cussed, their abstraction capacity is further developed and the transfer of the learned concepts to related questions is trained.
+As multiple different but related Blockchains are discussed, their abstraction capacity is further developed and the transfer of the learned concepts to related questions is trained.
 (MF1) Media Video recordings, annotated lecture slides Literature Will be announced in the lecture